 At lower elevations and closer to Lake Tahoe, many flowers bloomed only a couple of weeks behind their usual schedule.
 However, in the higher elevations like Carson Pass, I was still finding in full bloom Marsh Marigold and Spreading Phlox in late August (which typically blooms in April or May).

 The bottom line is that if you’re planning to find Lake Tahoe wildflowers, do some research to determine the current state of the snowpack.
+This information won’t necessarily be easy to find.
+Once winter is over, nobody really publishes current information about the snowpack.
+So, your best bet may be to ask the question in the comments below, or to send me a message via the contact box (on the sidebar).

 Once summer does officially arrive, keep track of where water is still present (i.e. lakes, ponds, marshes, rivers…).
 These wetter locations will generally yield wildflowers far longer into the summer than drier trails that lead you the tops of peaks.